Old Testament · Poetry

 How to Apply Psalms 42:5

 Pray through Psalms 42:5 slowly, pausing at each phrase.
-Journal what God highlights regarding on the theme of Discouragement.
+Journal what God highlights regarding on the theme of Anguish in the Bible.
 Commit to one concrete application over the next seven days, and revisit your notes at the end of the week to see how your perspective has shifted through the lens of this passage.